tlevine/vlermv/docs/transformers.rst

    Key must be a tuple; the right most element becomes a file name, and the preceding elements are directories.

+.. py:data:: simple

+   Key is used as the file name directory.
+It must be a string without slashes.

 .. py:data:: slash